CS

 Feature Showdown

-The LDV eT60 features a 10.3-inch touchscreen, while the Kia EV9 gets a 12.3-inch display.
+The LDV eT60 features a 10.3-inch touchscreen, while the Kia EV9 gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The LDV eT60 stands out with Apple CarPlay that you will not find on the Kia EV9.
 The Kia EV9 counters with wireless Apple CarPlay/Android Auto, wireless charging, heated front seats, power tailgate and V2L.
 Which feature set matters more depends on your daily routine and priorities.